ONSdigital/sdg_data_updates/8-8-1/README.md

 Runtime is less than 60 seconds.

 Output includes the data in csv format, and an html QA report.
-Users should still look at the source data and check footnotes and information tabs for anything that needs to be manually changed in the csv output (e.g., if any figures are estimated) or caveats that need to be included in the metadata.
+Users should still look at the source data and check footnotes and information tabs for anything that needs to be manually changed in the csv output (e.g., if any figures are provisional) or caveats that need to be included in the metadata.

 ### 8-1-1 update instructions